On the Size Control of the Hybrid Test for Predictive Ability: Abstract

 \section{Abstract}

-We show that the hybrid test for superior predictability is not pointwise asymptotically of level $\alpha$ under standard conditions, and may lead to rejection rates over $11\%$ when the significance level $\alpha$ is $5\%$ in a simple case.
-We propose a modified hybrid test which is uniformly asymptotically of level $\alpha$ by properly adapting the generalized moment selection method.
+We analyze theoretical properties of the hybrid test for superior predictability.
+We demonstrate with a simple example that the test may not be pointwise asymptotically of level $\alpha$ at commonly used significance levels and may lead to rejection rates over $11\%$ when the significance level $\alpha$ is $5\%$.
+Generalizing this observation, we provide a formal result that pointwise asymptotic invalidity of the hybrid test persists in a setting under reasonable conditions.
+As an easy alternative, we propose a modified hybrid test based on the generalized moment selection method and show that the modified test enjoys pointwise asymptotic validity.
+Monte Carlo simulations support the theoretical findings.